Claremont Football Club

 The Claremont Football Club, nicknamed Tigers, is an Australian rules football club based in Claremont, Western Australia, that currently plays in the West Australian Football League (WAFL) and WAFL Women's (WAFLW).
+The club plays its home matches at Claremont Oval since 1927.
 Its official colours are navy blue and gold.
-Formed as the "Cottesloe Beach Football Club" in 1906, the club entering the WAFL in 1925 as the "Claremont-Cottesloe Football Club"', changing its name to the present in 1935.
+Formed as the "Cottesloe Beach Football Club" in 1906, the club entered the WAFL in 1925 as the "Claremont-Cottesloe Football Club"', changing its name to the present in 1935.
 Claremont have won 12 senior men's premierships since entering the competition, including most recently the 2011 and 2012 premierships.

 History

 Foundations

-It was formed as the amateur Cottesloe Beach Football Club in 1906, and joined the peak amateur competition, the Western Australian Football Association the following year.
+The Claremont Football Club was formed as the amateur Cottesloe Beach Football Club in 1906, and joined the peak amateur competition, the Western Australian Football Association the following year.
 The club dominated the WAFA from the outset, winning premierships from 1907 to 1910, and in 1908 it beat WAFL club Subiaco in a challenge match.

 Applications by the club to join the WAFL were rejected for many years.
 In 1919, the Cottesloe Beach club merged with a consortium from Claremont which was also attempting to gain entry to the WAFL and had no contracted players, but claimed to have secured use of the Claremont Showground as a home ground.
 In 1921, the club was admitted to the WAFL "B" Grade competition, as Claremont-Cottesloe, using the same blue and gold colours as the local swimming club, being finally admitted to the senior league in 1926.

 The inaugural captain-coach was former South Fremantle and Richmond player Norm McIntosh, who was the only player with senior experience.
 McIntosh's young squad could only win one game in their first season.